Should I buy short-term TIPS or just a regular TIPS fund?

 Short Duration and TIPS

-Duration can be a complicated concept: it is a bond’s price sensitivity to interest rate changes.
+Duration can be complicated.
+It is a bond’s price sensitivity to interest rate changes.

 Bond prices and interest rates are like a teeter-totter; as one goes up, the other goes down.
 If the duration is short (the bond will pay out soon), there is not much price change when interest rates change.
 On the other hand, if the duration is longer, minor changes in interest rates affect the prices more.